pieroproietti/penguins-eggs/README.md

 ## `eggs wardrobe wear [COSTUME]`
- The `eggs wardrobe wear [COSTUME]` command is used to wear costumes and accessories from a wardrobe.
+ <p align="justify"> The `eggs wardrobe wear [COSTUME]` command is used to wear costumes and accessories from a wardrobe.
 It is a command-line interface (CLI) command that can be executed with various options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```